Bal a Bali: Racing career

 At age two, Bal a Bali won three of four races, all held at the Hipódromo da Gávea in Rio de Janeiro.
 He won his debut on February 2, 2013, raced at a distance of 1000m (about 5 furlongs), by 8 1/2 lengths.
-He followed up with wins in the Classico Jose Calmon on March 2 and the Group III Mario de Azevedo Ribeiro on March 31 before suffering his first loss in the Group II Conde de Herzberg on May 26.
+He followed up with wins in the Classico Jose Calmon on March 2 and the Group III Grande Prêmio Mario de Azevedo Ribeiro on March 31 before suffering his first loss in the Group II Grande Prêmio Conde de Herzberg on May 26.

 2013/2014: three-year-old season

 Bal a Bali started his three-year-old campaign on September 14, 2013 in the Leiloes Jockey Club Brasileiro - Versao Potros, run at a distance of 1600m (about 1 mile), and won by 5 1/2 lengths in a time of 1:33.37 on soft turf.
-He next won the Ernani De Freitas on October 26 and the Group III Julio Capua on December 1.
-On January 12, he won his first Group I race, the Estado do Rio de Janeiro, which is the first leg of the Brazilian Triple Crown.
+He next won the Ernani De Freitas on October 26 and the Group III Grande Prêmio Julio Capua on December 1.
+On January 12, he won his first Group I race, the Grande Prêmio Estado do Rio de Janeiro, which is the first leg of the Rio de Janeiro Triple Crown.
 His time of 1:31.36 for the 1600m was not only a track record, it was also one of the fastest times ever run at the distance.

-On February 16, Bal a Bali returned to win the second leg of the Triple Crown, the Francisco Eduardo de Paula Machado, in a time of 1:59.25 for the distance of 2,000m.
+On February 16, Bal a Bali returned to win the second leg of the Triple Crown, the Grande Prêmio Francisco Eduardo de Paula Machado, in a time of 1:59.25 for the distance of 2,000m.
 He then completed the Triple Crown by winning the Grande Prêmio Cruzeiro do Sul on March 16.
 His time of 2:23.25 for the distance of 2,400m (about 12 furlongs) was a new track record.

-Bal a Bali rounded out his three-year-old season with wins in the Group II Doutor Frontin on May 11 and the Group I Grande Prêmio Brasil on June 8.
+Bal a Bali rounded out his three-year-old season with wins in the Group II Grande Prêmio Doutor Frontin on May 11 and the Group I Grande Prêmio Brasil on June 8.
 The latter victory gave Bal a Bali an automatic berth in the Breeders' Cup Turf as part of the Breeders' Cup Challenge "Win and You're In" series.
 Bal a Bali was named the Brazilian Champion Three-Year-Old Colt and Horse of the Year of 2013/2014.